ralexander-phi/relicensing-monitor/CONTRIBUTING.md

 `rugpulled`: Set to true if the project was previously open source but is no longer.
 We'll use the OSI approved license list to determine if a license is open source.
 If it's not on the list, consider it to be non-open.
 This doesn't mean the license is commercial or closed.

-`org`: The organization that manages the project or holds the project trademark.
-If the project uses a CLA, this is usually the organization that is granted additional rights.
-When a prominent parent organization exists, use the parent organization (I.E., Amazon.com over Amazon Web Services).
-For private / personal projects, skip this.

 `website`: The URL of the main marketing page of the project (or source code, if none exists)

 `code`: The URL of the source code (often a GitHub link)